 Countries that allow surrogacy for foreigners are Russia, Ukraine, Greece, Georgia, Canada, and the United States (only in some states).
 However, each one has its particularities, especially about family models that can access maternity or paternity through this way.

 In the case of unmarried women, legislation in Russia, Greece, Canada, the United States, and lately the U.K allows them to become mothers by gestational surrogacy.

 The problem lies in the fact that, despite what the legislation of the country where the surrogacy has taken place says, the intended parents are not always recognized as the legal parents of the baby in the eyes of their own countries.

 Except in Quebec, where surrogacy is illegal, Canadian regulations are favorable to surrogacy arrangements for both Canadian citizens and foreign patients.

 Moreover, it is available for all family types, including single parents, opposite-sex couples, and same-sex couples.

 However, despite the openness of the Canadian policies that govern surrogacy, it is not a common destination country for international intended parents due to the conditions and requirements set by the Canadian law, which turn the recruitment of gestational carriers into a tough process.

-This major drawback is due to the fact that surrogacy is allowed, but as long as it is done on a 100% altruistic basis, in accordance with the Assisted Human Reproduction Act (Bill C-6, AHRA), i.e. the act governing surrogacy and assisted reproductive technology in Canada.
+This major drawback is since surrogacy is allowed, but as long as it is done on a 100% altruistic basis, following the Assisted Human Reproduction Act (Bill C-6, AHRA), i.e. the act governing surrogacy and assisted reproductive technology in Canada.
 This means that gestational carriers cannot be paid any sort of financial compensation in exchange for carrying someone else’s child.